 It seemed so normal to be speeding down the road, the familiar rhythm of the tires going over road seams lulling you into your sleepy place.
 But it wasn’t actually a road, it was ice.
 And the sound wasn’t driving over seams – it was cracks and abnormalities in the ice that created the rhythm.
 And as long as I was driving on ice on the Arctic Ocean – there was no way I was getting lulled to sleep!

 How you can Take this Trip and Costs

 Tundra North Tours is an incredible company operating out of Inuvik and will show you this authentic arctic experience.
-Prices start at $5,200
+They can book this trip custom for 2023, and a group trip is planned for 2024.
+Prices start at $5,900